Automattic/wp-calypso/packages/shopping-cart/README.md

 ## withShoppingCart

 A React HOC (higher order component) that can be used to inject the `ShoppingCartManager` into another component as a prop called `shoppingCartManager`.
+For convenience, since the most common use-case for accessing this package is to get a copy of the cart, it also adds a prop called `cart`, which is equal to `shoppingCartManager.responseCart`.

 ## createRequestCartProduct